The Best Materials for Insulating Metal Roofing

 3. Fiberglass

 Fiberglass is made of glass that is used in glassware.
-This material is woven and mixed with other types of materials, resulting in a thick insulating sheet that is great to protect your roofing system.
+This material is woven and mixed with other materials, resulting in a thick insulating sheet that protects your roofing system.

 Insulating metal roofing fiberglass